This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Use a baby bathtub or clean, plastic basin for the first 6 months.
-Wait to bathe your baby in an adult bathtub until he can sit up without help.
+Wait to bathe your baby in an adult bathtub until he or she can sit up without help.
 Bathe your baby 2 or 3 times each week during the first year.
-Bathing more often can dry out his delicate skin.
+Bathing more often can dry out his or her delicate skin.

 - Keep the room warm.
 The room should be warm and free of drafts.
 Close the door and windows.
 Turn off fans to prevent drafts.

 - Gather your supplies.
 Make sure you have everything you need within easy reach.
 This includes baby soap or shampoo, a soft washcloth, and a towel.

 - If you use a baby bathtub or basin, set it inside an adult bathtub or sink.
 Do not put the tub on a countertop.
 The countertop may become slippery and the tub can fall off.